yratof/eve/_posts/2015-10-19-adobe-illustrator-thinks-you-are-an-idiot.md

 ---

 I've recently found myself staring blankly at illustrator when I use pathfinder.
+Let me tell you why.

 Lets say you have two rounded rectangles and you want to merge them together into this neat little plus sign.
 You highlight your shapes, like you always would: